homm/color-filters-reconstruction/README.md

 This looks like the only attempt to provide an accurate color filter reconstruction.
-For instance, one of the following images was obtained using Instagram filter, and another using an accurate reconstruction.
+For instance, one of the following images was obtained by applying the `Clarendon` Instagram filter to the [source image](./static/source.jpg), while another one was derived via an accurate reconstruction.
 Try guessing which one was reconstructed.

 <img src="./static/reconstruction.jpg" width="400" alt="reconstruction"> <img src="./static/inst.jpg" width="400" alt="inst">